 subject to change at any time upon action of the Board

 2 - Includes a 12-month lease.
-This cost estimate is based on modest, shared accommodations in the college community, with the student preparing most meals at home or eating in the school cafeteria.
+This cost estimate is based on modest accommodations in the college community, with the student preparing most meals at home.

 3 - Based on purchase or rental of a combination of new or used textbooks for an average academic program.
 Certain specialties may have higher costs.

 4 - Health insurance is strongly encouraged.
 Students may purchase insurance in their own countries or they may purchase student insurance from companies in the United States.

 5 - Based on public transportation.
 Does not include purchase price of private auto or transportation to and from the United States.